Sniper2k/WDDBackground/README.md

 If False, the straightforward implementation of WDD constructs banded matrix.
 X = T(xx^*), see Section 6.3.1 in [1].
 However, as number of recovered diagonalls gamma is typically much smaller than the dimension d, entries of X are mostly zeros, consuming the memory, especially in 2D.
 Setting memory_saving to True, avoids construction of X and performs magnitude and phase estimation directly from the diagonals.
 This results in a smaller memmory consumption, however slows down the reconstruction as the phase estimation runs power method instead of using scipy.sparse.linalg.eigsh

---> xt
+- xt

 Type: np.ndarray

 Default: empty

-Groundtruth object for testing purposes.
+Ground-truth object for testing purposes.

---> subspace completing parameters can be ignored
+- subspace completing parameters can be ignored